adamlove01/nuxt-ssr-secure-website/middleware/README.md

   ...
 ```

-This function works by calling the server path `/server/authorize`, which runs the server-side function `/server/authorization/authorize.js`.
+This function works by calling the server path `/server/authorize`, which runs the controller `/server/controllers/authController.js`.
 This in turn checks if the page is listed in the `/server/accessList.js` file, and then checks if the login type of the user matches the accessList.
 It then returns a status code to the `/middleware/authorize.js` function.

 These are the possible status codes: